 At Tribeca Smiles in New York, NY, Dr. Frederick Solomon likes to say that he doesn’t just fix teeth — he treats patients with not only cosmetic dentistry but comprehensive general dentistry.
 His mission is to look at patients as holistic individuals in order to treat them properly.
 When your teeth get worn down or damaged, crowns are an excellent option to regain the original stability and strength you had in the affected tooth.
-Crowns also serve as a protection against more distress and degradation.
-Just as a football helmet protects your head from damage, so does a crown protect your compromised tooth.
+Crowns also serve as protection against more distress and degradation.
+Just as a football helmet protects your head from damage, a crown protects your compromised tooth.
 Crowns are made to aesthetically match your existing teeth in color, shape, and size so they will blend into the surrounding teeth.
-Translucency and luster of your teeth are also matched so, as far as anyone else knows, they are your original teeth.
-Crowns are stain resistant and don’t slide or shift like dentures since they are cemented into place — giving you the peace of mind that they will stay put.
+Translucency and luster of your teeth are also matched so as far as anyone else knows, they are your original teeth.
+Crowns are stain-resistant and don’t slide or shift, like dentures, since they are cemented into place — giving you the peace of mind that they will stay put.

 CEREC Dental Crowns

 We also use CEREC digital dentistry that allows us to complete a natural-looking crown that is crafted and placed in one single appointment, typically in about an hour.
 The CEREC technology allows us to craft a customized dental crown using a specialized computer and our in-house laboratory.
 We will take digital impressions of your teeth using a state-of-the-art scanning system instead of conventional molds.
 Your dental crown will be created from a ceramic cube using a 3D printer, and the result is a porcelain crown that looks natural within your smile.